 Rearrange Group Order

-It is now possible to rearrange the order that the groups display on this page and the Account Details page.
-By default they display in creation order.
+You can also rearrange the order that the groups display on this page and the Account Details page.
+By default they display in the order they were created.

 Click Edit Order of Groups on the Account Custom Fields page.